List of tallest buildings in Adelaide: 2000s–present

 Adelaide CBD in 2013, with ANZ House in focus.
+The clock tower of the Town Hall, once the city's tallest structure, is visible on the right.

 Following the early 1990s recession, high-rise development entered a decline that lasted over a decade.
 No buildings above 75 m (246 ft) were completed for sixteen years after 1991, until ANZ House was built in 2007.
 Developed by the Aspen Group, the building was pre-sold to the Commonwealth Office Fund (now Colonial) for the then record price of $143 million, about 18 months prior to completion.
 It marked a new standard for energy efficiency in the city; according to Matthew Salisbury, director of WSP Lincolne Scott, which designed the building services, the tower "was the first building [in Adelaide] to use passive chilled beams in a speculative building".

 In the 2010s, high-rise development increased significantly, a trend that accelerated towards the end of the decade and continues presently into the 2020s.
 In 2016, Vue on King William was completed.
 At a height of 89 m (292 ft), it was the city's tallest residential building at the time, and was located on the southern end of the city centre.
 The building won the 2016 Urban Development Institute of Australia SA branch High Density Housing Award.
 In 2018, residents of the tower planned to take legal action, claiming that their units were uncomfortably hot.
 Other residential buildings such as Kodo Apartments (2019) and Penny Place (2021) have pushed the skyline southwards.